How to buy the best Tassimo coffee machine

-Black Friday, Christmas, and not forgetting cyber Monday, are all great times to get a deal on a Tassimo machine so try not to panic buy.
+Black Friday, Cyber Monday and Christmas are all great times to get a deal on a Tassimo machine, so try not to panic buy.

-Preparation is key though.
-If you know you want to make the best out of upcoming deals then take the time to do your product research, check current prices and don't just focus on the saving to ensure you come away with a product you really want… and need!
+Preparation is key, though.
+If you know you want to make the best out of upcoming deals, take the time to do your product research.
+Check current prices and don't just focus on the saving to ensure you come away with a product you really want – and need!

 Tassimo coffee machines tend to sit at the affordable end of the scale when compared with other capsule models.
-However, they also differ in another important way – while other coffee machines use high (15-19 bar) pressure to make espresso, Tassimo machines use just 3.3 bar pressure.
+However, they also differ in another important way – while other coffee machines use high (15 to 19-bar) pressure to make espresso, Tassimo machines use just 3.3-bar pressure.

 Our experts compare the top capsule coffee machines brands to help you make the right choice of appliance.

 As with all capsule machines, it's worth keeping ongoing costs in mind before committing to a Tassimo model – T-disc capsules cost around 28p each (and two are required for some drinks).
-So, if you average two capsules per drink and have two cups a day for an entire year this will cost around £205.
+If you average two capsules per drink and have two cups a day for an entire year, this will cost around £205.

 - Available from: Large supermarkets nationwide, online

-This is slightly cheaper than other capsule brands if you opt for Tassimo own brand pods.
+This is slightly cheaper than other capsule brands if you opt for Tassimo's own-brand pods.
 If you're turned off by the prospect of continually paying for capsules, you may want to consider a traditional espresso machine instead, which will be cheaper to use.

 Are cheap Tassimo machines any good?